Wake Up! (Tokyo Ska Paradise Orchestra song)

 "Wake Up!" is a song by Japanese ska band Tokyo Ska Paradise Orchestra featuring rock band Asian Kung-Fu Generation.
 It was released as the 3rd part of Tokyo Ska Paradise Orchestra's 25th anniversary project 'Band Collaboration Trilogy' on July 2, 2014.
-Single's B-side include a cover of Nat Adderley's "Work Song" and "I Want To Be A Star Which Twinkles Only For You" which was composed by band's keyboardist, Yuichi Oki.
+The single's B-side includes a cover of Nat Adderley's "Work Song" and "I Want To Be A Star Which Twinkles Only For You" which was composed by band's keyboardist, Yuichi Oki.

 Music video

 The video features all members of Tokyo Ska Paradise Orchestra and Asian Kung-Fu Generation.
-They playing the song in a set that looks like ballroom and pose in different background with Masafumi Gotoh as a center.
+They perform the song in a ballroom set, and pose in different backgrounds with Masafumi Gotoh as the center.

 Track listing

 Lyrics for "Wake Up!" written by Atsushi Yanaka and Masafumi Gotoh.